chunshui7347/ai-flappy/assignments/assignment_3/17166150_Tan Zhi Qin/readme.md

 ## Evaluation Results
 The PCG maze generation is evaluated with actual player.
 The results at the end of each game is saved as csv in [this](./Evaluation%20Results) folder.
-Table below summarize the average of each selection method:
+Table below summarize the average of each selection method over a few runs:

 | Cell Selection Method           | Total Dead Ends | Shortest Distance to Exit | Time Taken to Complete (s) |
 |---------------------------------|----------------:|--------------------------:|---------------------------:|